 Once a famous speakeasy, the venue was known for constantly receiving shipments of illegal hooch from ships docked on the beach, and was patronized by politicians, movie stars, and people of note on the West Coast.
 Among those guests was a nameless woman who arrived every week at the speakeasy to meet her lover.
 One night, walking on the beach with her lover, they were attacked and the woman, dressed in blue, was killed, while her lover escaped.
 Now it is said that she haunts the distillery, still looking to rendezvous with her long-gone love.
 Sightings of The Woman In Blue have been plenty, along with missing earrings appearing in nonsensical locations throughout the bar.

 This tavern is near and dear to anyone who considers themselves a fan of drinking with the deceased.
 This is thanks in particular to the poet Dylan Thomas, who, in 1953, dramatically drank himself to death with 18 shots of whiskey at his favorite table.
 The story goes that as he was at death’s door, his last words were, “I’ve just had 18 straight whiskies, I think that’s a record.”
 It could very well be, but many people visiting the bar since have seen Thomas’ favorite table being rotated by an invisible hand, a habit he had when still alive.
 Be sure to give him proper credit if he happens to make an appearance at his favorite table — just challenge him to a drinking contest.

-This 24-hour bar is known best for its strong Hurricanes and haunted Ladies Room.
+This 24-hour bar is best known for its strong Hurricane cocktails and haunted ladies room.
 Bartenders and patrons alike have reported strange occurrences near the Piano Bar and courtyard as well.